 So instead of going to your accountant to explain what happened, you go on the app and move the transaction to your personal card.

-Users can store their existing debit and credit cards within a mobile app, the Curve app, which gives the ability to spend from those cards via the Curve card.
+Users can store their existing debit and credit cards within a mobile app, the Curve app, which allows them to spend from those cards via the Curve card.
 Customers have complete control over their card.